FuelLabs/sway-standards/docs/src/src-15-offchain-asset-metadata.md

 # SRC-15: Off-Chain Native Asset Metadata

-The following standard attempts to define arbitrary metadata for any [Native Asset](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) that is not required by other contracts onchain, in a stateless manner.
+The following standard attempts to define arbitrary offchain metadata for any [Native Asset](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) that is not required by other contracts onchain, in a stateless manner.
 Any contract that implements the SRC-15 standard MUST implement the [SRC-20](./src-20-native-asset.md) standard.

+> **NOTE** If data is  needed onchain, use the [SRC-7; Onchain Asset Metadata Standard](./src-7-asset-metadata.md).

 ## Motivation